paxful/EzBitcoin-Api-Wallet/readme.md

 	sudo composer self-update
 	sudo composer update

-	if you get an error about mcrypt then install it
+	#if you get an error about mcrypt then install it
-	--

 	apt-get install php5-mcrypt
 		#if it still isn't found by composer then you need to link to the right mcrypt.so file
 		sudo updatedb